rbravo47/hello-react/material-ui/README.md

 - success
 - text, background, etc...

-To apply, just specify the class-name to one of the styling attribute in component.
+To apply, just specify the class-name to `color` prop in any Material-ui component.
 ```js
 export default function Palette() {
   return (